-Fortunately, as long as the break has not been too long, from my experience the return of even light running helps technique and muscle strength to return much more quickly and with less effort than they took to gain in the first place, and at the same time as the body is no longer in a state of perpetual fatigue from hard training.
+Fortunately from my experience, as long as a break has not been too long, a return to even light running helps technique and muscle strength to return much more quickly and with less effort than they took to gain in the first place because the body is no longer in a state of perpetual fatigue from hard training.
 This is why so many runners perform surprisingly well after a short period back following a break of weeks or even months, even if they have not repeated all their previous training sessions and volume.

 You should always ease back into training with short easy runs for a period before you attempt more intensive and / or extensive running.
 The more time you have off the longer this easy running period needs to be.
 I would recommend easy running for at least half the amount of time you have been off before returning to normal training.

 With longer periods off the most important limiter on a return to previous performance level is additional weight.
 This has more direct impact on top end performance than almost anything else.
 Although you can control calorie intake (and may still need to if you have suddenly dropped from a very high training load) the ideal way to combine the task of keeping weight down whilst maintaining your aerobic fitness is to undertake some form of low impact cross-training such as cycling or swimming if the injury will allow.